- Make Money with Stock Photography

 Companies like Shutterstock, iStock, Envato Elements, and Creative Market are good examples of well-established microstock agencies.
 In this post, we’ll take a greater interest in microstock agencies.
 This is the easier option for a person who is contemplating getting into stock photography!

 Does Stock Photography pay?

 You can definitely earn money, but it’s no walk in the park!
 Although there are more than a couple of photographers making a decent living from selling photos to these sites, there are many more who can barely eke a dime from it.
 Ever since the advent of micro-stock some 15 years or so ago, things have really evolved.
-Earlier on, it was much easier to earn something that you could exclusively live off.
-The market wasn’t jammed with photographers and the images were quite fewer.
+Now, all you need is a camera and an online photo editor and you’re ready to go!

 However, the industry has made giant leaps today and the supply has by far surpassed demand.
 The competition, therefore, has reached fever-pitch!
 For instance, a microstock site like Shutterstock features more than 225 million images and sees at least 1 million more getting submitted almost every week.

 In other words, photographers have to put in the extra effort and work even harder and smarter than their counterparts from a decade and a half ago when microstock had just been introduced.